nwg-piotr/nwg-drawer/README.md

 bindsym Mod1+F1 exec nwg-drawer
 ```

-In this case the `nwg-drawer` command is just an equivalent to `pkill -USR1 nwg-drawer`.
+The second line does nothing but `pkill -USR1 nwg-drawer`, so you may just use this command instead.
+Actually
+this should be a little bit faster.

 Running a resident instance should speed up use of the drawer significantly.
 Pay attention to the fact, that you
-need to `pkill -f nwg-drawer` to apply any new arguments!
+need to `pkill -f nwg-drawer` and reload sway to apply any new arguments!

 ## Logging